OpenAdaptAI/OpenAdapt/README.md

 - Recording screenshots and associated user input
 - Aggregating and visualizing user input and recordings for development
 - Converting screenshots and user input into tokenized format
-- Generating synthetic input via transformer model completions
+- Generating and replaying synthetic input via transformer model completions
-- Generating task trees by analyzing recordings (work-in-progress)
+- Generating process graphs by analyzing recording logs (work-in-progress)
-- Replaying synthetic input to complete tasks (work-in-progress)

 The goal is similar to that of
 [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation),